Frequently Asked Questions

 How is information communicated to the parents?

-Information to parents is primarily through email, our website, teacher notes posted in class or online, and through general Home and School meetings.
+Information to parents is primarily through email, our website, teacher notes posted in class or online, and through general Home and School communications.
 In addition, faculty and staff are always available to meet with parents.

 What volunteer opportunities are available for parents?